mdshanewaz/My_Portfolio_Website/wp-content/plugins/addon-elements-for-elementor-page-builder/readme.txt

 3. /assets/screenshot-4.png

 == Changelog ==

+= 1.11.3 =
+* Fixed: Compatibility issue with PHP 7.2 or lower after previous release.

+= 1.11.2 =
+* Fixed: Sanitized options in the editor to enforce better security policies

 = 1.11.1 =
 * Fixed: Conditionally loading JS files only when related widget is used.